Aurora (singer): Early life

+Career

 2012–2013: Career beginnings

 Initially, Aurora kept her music private, as her parents did not encourage it as a career or hobby.
 She also explored other ambitions, including becoming a doctor, physicist, or dancer, and trained in dance from ages 6 to 16, performing in a contemporary dance group at the Norwegian Youth Festival of Art to songs like Paramore's "Decode" and Michael Jackson's "Ghosts".
 Her dislike of her own voice initially deterred her from considering a singing career.

 Aurora's earliest known composition was "The Lonely Man", followed by "I Had a Dream", which addressed global challenges.
 Although she considered it a "really long and boring song about world peace", she performed it once at her high school's leaving ceremony.
 Before pursuing music, Aurora worked briefly washing the exterior of a pizza restaurant.
 Her breakthrough came unexpectedly when a classmate uploaded a recording of her song "Puppet"—originally a Christmas gift for her parents—and a video of her school performance of "I Had a Dream" to the internet without her permission, sparking her anger.
 The uploads quickly gained thousands of views in Norway, building her an early fan base on Facebook.
 In early 2013, a representative from Made Management, a Norwegian management company, discovered her work and invited her to their office.
 Though initially hesitant, Aurora was persuaded by her mother to consider sharing her music, recognising its potential to resonate with others.